 Image credit: Udemy

 Customers are a different breed.
 Their expectations are varied, especially when market conditions change.
 So you need to figure out what matters to your customer - is it the price tag, better customer service, a more flexible or encompassing solution?
 To gain a sense of their mindset, you need to collect every little bit of information valuable to the cause, including info from your existing customers.
 Focus on key market segments to learn about your potential customers and create highly targeted campaigns.
-Segmentation will help you get a deeper understanding of the market in order to discover where the biggest window of opportunity is.
+Market segmentation will help you get a deeper understanding of the market in order to discover where the biggest window of opportunity is.
 As a result, you’ll wind up with a number of customers who have particular demands, needs, and traits you can successfully address with your solution.
 Pay attention to demographics such as company size, company type, it’s industry, sales volume and else, as well as geographical data such as customer location and concentration, growth rate, and other key industry metrics for your space.

 Naturally, all this data bears little importance compared to the technology aspect, which is the lifeblood of any SaaS business.
 From information like web traffic and monthly visits, all the way down to the technology stack and its elements can give you an indication of a given company’s focus.
 Going deeper can reveal correlated technologies: overlapping technologies potential customers are using.
 Knowing how they apply them, along with other actionable insights can help you widen the scope of your focus and identify new sales verticals to tap into, as well as other technologies, services, and geographies to explore next.